whitesmith/flooper/README.md

-# Flooper.js
+# Flooper
 Uses flex order attribute to loop a list of items instead of duplication or expensive multiItem position calculations.
-See it in action at [project page](http://whitesmith.github.io/Flooper.js/)
+See it in action at [project page](http://whitesmith.github.io/flooper/)

 ## Usage & Options